-State operators tend to be single-site entities with limited in-house real estate and financing expertise.
-At their smaller scale, it is unlikely these organizations have the skill and additional capacity required to initiate and execute on cost-effective development of private facilities.
+State charter schools tend to be single-site entities with limited inhouse real estate and financing expertise.
+At their smaller scale, it is unlikely these organizations have the skill and additional capacity required to initiate and execute on costeffective development of private facilities.